onflow/flow-go/DEVELOPMENT.md

 ### The `spork` branch

 The spork branch was specifically introduced for managing spork-level changes.
-Sporks are very far apart (targeted at 12 months intervals) and for of the time in between sporks, the `spork` branch is not needed.
+Sporks are very far apart (targeted at 12 months intervals), so the `spork` branch is not needed for the time in between sporks.
 HCU-compatible features are merged to `master` and HCU-incompatible features live in their own feature branches until shortly before the spork.
 In an ideal world, where we finalize the spork date a few months ahead of time and _always_ stick to it, the `spork` branch would not be needed at all.

-Unfortunately, despite our best efforts it has happened that needed to postpone the spork just a few weeks before it was supposed to happen.
+Despite our best efforts, occasionally circumstances arise that require us to postpone the spork just a few weeks before it was supposed to happen.
 In fact, given the magnitude and depth of changes being rolled out in a spork, needing to postpone with short notice is actually a reasonably plausible scenario.
 And the `spork` branch helps us to handle this scenario: